As crisis drags on, Puerto Ricans weigh U.S. statehood at polls

-NEW YORK, June 9 Against a backdrop of crumbling towns and failing schools, Puerto Ricans on Sunday will cast votes on whether their struggling island should become the 51st U.S. state.
+NEW YORK, June 9 (Reuters) - Against a backdrop of crumbling towns and failing schools, Puerto Ricans on Sunday will cast votes on whether their struggling island should become the 51st U.S. state.

 The status referendum, Puerto Rico's fifth since 1967, is unlikely to change the island's label as a U.S. territory, a move that would require an act of the U.S. Congress.